Updated: 4 days ago

 Specialty Occupation Requirements

 #1.
-Speciality Occupation Position: The H-1B is a work-based visa for speciality occupations, which are positions that require no less than a bachelor’s degree within a specific specialized field as a minimal qualification criteria.
+Specialty Occupation Position: The H-1B is a work-based visa for specialty occupations, which are positions that require no less than a bachelor’s degree within a specific specialized field as a minimal qualification criteria (Read more on H1Bexpert.com)

 “The most common H-1B requests for evidence that we are seeing are requests from USCIS for additional evidence to demonstrate that the offered position is in fact a specialty occupation role and whether there will be sufficient specialty occupation work to cover the length of the requested validity period.” ~ Samuel Chow (Fragomen)